Syllabus for 378 Foundations of Data Warehousing - Fall 2025

 Class Structure

-We will meet in our physical classroom three times during the term, on the first day of class and on the two presentation days (weeks 6 and 14).
-The rest of the time we will meet on Zoom so that we can take advantage of class time to make significant progress on our projects.
-Typically, there will be a lecture at the start of class, followed by a working period in which we will split up into breakout rooms.
-The TA and I will be visiting each group during the working period to help with any issues and questions that come up.
+We will meet in our physical classroom 5 times during the term, on the first day of class and at the end of each unit, about every 2-3 weeks.
+Those dates are highlighted on the course schedule.
+The rest of the time we will meet online on Zoom so that we can accelerate our project work.
+Typically, there will be a short lecture at the start of class, followed by a work period where we will break up into groups.
+The TA and I will be visiting with each group to check-in on progress, answer questions, and resolve issues.

-Attendance is mandatory.
-If you have to miss a class, you should notify both your partner and the instructors ahead of time.
-This will allow us to make alternative arrangements and give your partner extra support with the project.
-If you miss more than three classes, we will ask you to work solo on the remaining projects.
+Attendance for each class is mandatory and expected.
+If you have to miss a class, you should notify your partner and the teaching staff ahead of time.
+This will enable us to record your absence and give your partner extra support on that week's project.
+If you miss more than two classes, you will be asked to work solo for the remainder of the term and your partner will be reassigned to a different group.

 Academic Integrity